andreasmhallberg/readingnotes/Gully, 1997. Arabic linguistic issues and controverisies.md

 - View of language nationalistic; Explicit equation of "the state of the Arabic language with the success of the Arab nation."
 79

-- Prescriptive works, attempts to "purify" language similar to classical *laḥn* litterature.
+- Prescriptive works, attempts to "purify" language similar to classical *laḥn* literature.
 79

-- two main debates: 82
+- Two main debates: 82
   1. status of Classical Arabic in relating to dialects.
   2. Purification of literal and press-language